 There are countless ways to promote your Open Day on social media including the following:

 - Create an Event in Facebook.
 If you have a Facebook page for your school you might want to start by adding your Open Day as an Event, including a link back to your website for registration.
 You can then share the event on your Facebook timeline and even promote it as an ad.
+2020 Update: Make it easy for parents to confirm their attendance directly in Facebook.
+Use the ‘Confirm Attendance’ feature that allows guests to reserve a space and provide additional details, confirming their attendance.

 - Use Instagram’s Countdown Sticker.
 With Instagram why not add a Countdown sticker to your Story!
 This new animated sticker counts downs to the big day and can be saved to use over and over.
 Then when someone views your story and taps on your countdown, they’ll have the option to get a reminder of the event or to re-share it to their own account.
 And the best part is you’ll receive a notification whenever someone selects the reminder option.